0lswitcher/pomoc/readme.md

 ## Commands

 The below given table will **teach** you how to use this tool.
-I have also included some useful scripts in the scripts directory to make it easy for the users (you ppl) to integrate into other programs and bars.
+I have also included some useful scripts in the end to make it easy for the users (you ppl) to integrate into other programs and bars.

 ### Control